-React make an in-memory data structure cache, then it computes the difference between the previous DOM and the new one and then updates the changes or mutations performed.
-It updates only the changes, not the whole application.
+React makes an in-memory data structure cache, computes the difference between the previous DOM and the new one, and then updates the changes or mutations performed.
+Thus, it updates only the changes, not the whole application.
 This helps to increase speed and performance and reduces memory wastage.

-React views are used as the functions of the state where the state determines the behavior of the component.
-Therefore we can make changes to the state and then pass it to a view the ReactJS and then determine the output and the actions, functions, and events.
+React views are used as the state’s functions, where the state determines the behavior of the component.
+Therefore we can make changes to the state and then pass it to a view of the ReactJS and then determine the output and the actions, functions, and events.
 This makes testing and debugging easy.

-It allows one-way flow of data i.e. one-way data binding.
+It allows a one-way flow of data, i.e., one-way data binding.
 Due to this feature, there is better control over the application.
-It makes application’s state to be contained in specific stores and therefore all other components remain loosely coupled.
+It makes the application’s state contained in specific stores, and therefore all other components remain loosely coupled.
 This enhances the flexibility and efficiency of the application.

 7. Learning Curve

 In comparison to other frameworks, the learning curve of React is low.
-Beginners having basic programming language can also learn to React easily.
+Beginners having basic programming languages can also learn to React efficiently.

 How does it Work?

-It seems a bit difficult but it is easy to implement and learn.
+It doesn’t seem easy, but it is easy to implement and learn.

 Who Uses React?

-React is becoming popular in today’s market and its features are helping big companies in improving their experience and interfaces.
+- It is becoming popular in today’s market, and its features are helping big companies improve their experience and interfaces.

-Internet giants like Facebook, Instagram, Netflix, New York Times, Yahoo Mail, Khan Academy, WhatsApp, Vivaldi Browser, Codecademy, and Dropbox are using React in one or the other way.
+- Internet giants like Facebook, Instagram, Netflix, New York Times, Yahoo Mail, Khan Academy, WhatsApp, Vivaldi Browser, Codecademy, and Dropbox use React in one way or another.
 Sberbank of Russia has also used React o develop their bank’s website.